Hanra-s-work/MDI2IMG/README.md

 # MDI2TIFF

-This is a python library/program the piggybacks of the MDI2TIFF binary created by Microsoft in order to help you convert, view, ect mdi file using python
+This is a python library/program the piggybacks of the MDI2TIFF binary created by Microsoft in order to help you, convert, view, save (under another image format), mdi file using python